Up to 50% off sofas & mattresses — limited‑time deals.

 Where These Sofas Fall Short

-These four picks lean casual and comfort-first rather than crisp, formal sitting.
-Deep sectionals can be tough on shorter legs without a footrest, and power recliners trade convenience for weight and outlet planning.
-Lighter upholstery looks fresh, but it shows wear sooner in busy homes.
-If you want very breathable fabric or a tight, minimalist silhouette, this group will feel more functional than refined.
+These sofas lean casual and comfort-first rather than crisp or formal.
+Deep sectionals can be hard on shorter legs without a footrest, and power recliners trade convenience for weight and outlet planning.
+Lighter upholstery looks fresh, but it needs faster spill response in busy homes.
+If you want very breathable fabric or a tight, minimalist silhouette, this group will feel more practical than refined.

 Why these Big Lots models work

-• Sectional options that are built for real lounging, not just sitting
+• Sectional options that are built for lounging, not just upright sitting.

 Alternatives worth comparing